 The fourth activity was the census survey aimed at determining the number of cattle in the community to enable us determine the quantity of milk we can offtake and also to determine the number of households in the community.
 At the end of the exercise, 692 households were interviewed.

-- The exercise was to cover all households in the grazing reserve but some of the household heads go out for grazing early in the morning as a result of this, some households were not covered.
+- The exercise was to cover all households in the grazing reserve but upon visit to some of the households, we discovered herds go out for grazing early in the morning as a result of this, some households were not captured.

-- During the course of the Census Survey most of the Pastoralists had similar names.
+- During the course of the Census survey showed most of the Pastoralists had similar names.